-20. Reduce microwave use: If you can eat more salads, fruits, and vegetables, you’re not only being healthier, using little energy to cook.
+20. Reduce microwave use: If you can eat more salads, fruits, and vegetables, you’ll not only be healthier but will also use little energy to cook.

-21. Use fans over air conditioner: If you can manage delaying turning on the AC, go for it.
-Same goes in the winter months.
+21. Use fans over air conditioner: If you can manage to delay turning on the AC, go for it.
+The same goes for the winter months.
 Use floor heaters and blankets.

 22. Turn off the lights: When you leave a room, turn off the lights!

 23. Open windows: In the summer, opening windows in the early morning will cool the house without cranking the air conditioning yet.

 24. Turn off the fans: If you’re AC is running, there’s no need to have two energy sources going at the same time.